 When you think of the word “Muffler Man” what do you think?
 Is it a guy who fixes your car?
 Or is it a person made from car mufflers?
 If you’re like me, you think differently, and think of something like this Muffler Man holding a hot dog in Atlanta, Illinois.

-A muffler man is a giant fiberglass man often found on Route 66.
+A muffler man roadside attraction is a giant fiberglass man often found on Route 66.
 He stands so tall at 18 to 25 feet that I can easily fit underneath his legs.
 His arms are bent in front of him: left palm down, right palm up making it easy for him to hold a muffler…or an ax, a flag, a rocket, a hot dog.
-Popularized in the 60s and 70s and made by International Fiberglass these roadside attractions were built to be just that: ways to attract customers to businesses.
+Popularized in the 60s and 70s and made by International Fiberglass these roadside attractions were built to be just that: ways to attract customers off the road and into businesses.

 In 1966 a muffler man was erected in Cicero, Illinois at a hot dog and burger restaurant named Bunyon’s hot dog stand.
 Due to that this giant hot dog muffler man (a modified Paul Bunyan statue) is known locally as “The Bunyon Giant.”